MSIM MyGrad Application

 - Mid-Career MSIM applicants must demonstrate at least five years of full-time, professional work experience in technology, information, or management positions.

-- Applicants ot the Full-Time program are not required to have work experience.
+- Applicants to the Full-Time program are not required to have work experience.

 - Involvement with volunteer, community, and/or diversity-related activities including the organization, position title, and dates of service